Gamma-rays and neutrinos from supernovae of Type Ib/c with late time emission: Modeling of the circumstellar medium

 \begin{itemize} \item Model A---A spherically symmetric and dense CSM.
 The CSM density is assumed to be constant ($n_{\rm CSM} \simeq 10^6~\rm cm^{-3}$) between the inner radius, $r_{\rm i}$ $\simeq 6\times10^{16}$~cm and the break radius $r_{\rm b}$ $\simeq 8 \times 10^{16}$ cm~\citep[][]{Brethauer:2020bmy}.
 The CSM density beyond $r_{\rm b}$ falls as $r^{-2.5}$ up to the outer radius, $r_{\rm o}$ $\simeq 2.5 \times 10^{17}$ cm.
 The origin of the constant CSM is not well understood.
 It may originate from the interaction of a short lived Wolf-Rayet star wind with the remnant of a dense red supergiant wind \cite{2014ARA&A..52..487S}, due to mass loss \cite{2012MNRAS.423L..92Q}, or to the ejection of the H envelope caused by binary interactions~\citep{Brethauer:2020bmy}.

 \item Model B---An asymmetric CSM model~\citep[][]{2022arXiv220600842B}.
-The asymmetry may be caused by the H-rich disk in the equatorial plane.
-We note that the observed X-ray emission from SN 2014C was attributed to this H-rich disk.
+The asymmetry is proposed to be caused by the H-rich disk in the equatorial plane and the observed X-ray emission from SN 2014C is attributed to this disk like CSM~\citep[][]{2022arXiv220600842B}.
 Two different density profiles have been proposed for the disk, one with a density profile falling as $r^{-1.50 \pm 0.01}$ and the other with a steeper profile of the form $r^{-2.42\pm 0.17}$.
 We take into account both density profiles: Model B1 ($r^{-1.5}$) and Model B2 ($r^{-2.42}$).

-The degree of asymmetry in the CSM is still uncertain.
-Therefore, we consider an asymmetry factor $f$, with $f=1$ corresponding to no asymmetry and $f=0.1$ implying maximum asymmetry \citep[][]{2022arXiv220600842B}.
-The variation of the CSM density with respect to $f$ is proportional to $f$ for Model B1, whereas it scales as $\sqrt{f}$ for Model B2. \end{itemize}
+To model the asymmetric CSM scenario, we introduce a geometrical (asymmetry) factor, $f$ ($\leq 1$)\citep[][]{2022arXiv220600842B}.
+The case $f=1$ corresponds to spherical symmetry in the CSM and the most asymmetric (disk-like) CSM is described by $f = 0.1$.
+The degree of the asymmetry of the CSM of SN 2014C is still uncertain.
+Therefore, to take into account the possibility of different asymmetric scenarios, $f$ is varied between $1.0$ and $0.1$~\citep[][]{2022arXiv220600842B}.
+The variation of the CSM density is proportional to $f$ for Model B1, whereas it scales as $\sqrt{f}$ for Model B2. \end{itemize}

-We assume that the CSM ends abruptly at the outer radius, $r_{\rm o}$, for Models A and B. The location of the CSM over density is uncertain \citep[][]{Margutti:2016wyh,2022ApJ...930..150V,2022arXiv220600842B}, hence we choose to keep the location unchanged in both models.
+We assume that the CSM ends abruptly at the outer radius ($r_{\rm o}$), for Models A and B. The location of the CSM over density is uncertain \citep[][]{Margutti:2016wyh,2022ApJ...930..150V,2022arXiv220600842B}, hence we choose to keep the location unchanged in both models.
 Note that these CSM profiles are different with respect to the conventional wind one ($\propto r^{-2}$ \citep[][]{Margutti:2016wyh}), not considered in this paper.
-Here we refer the reader to Ref.~\cite{2022JCAP...08..011S,Murase:2018okz} for dedicated work on the production of neutrinos and gamma-rays for the CSM wind profile.
+Here we refer the reader to Refs.~\cite{2022JCAP...08..011S,Murase:2018okz} for dedicated work on the production of neutrinos and gamma-rays for the CSM wind profile.